SeraphDev6/GiveBackEdTech/ideas.md

 ## PROBLEMS

-- Data is hard to come by and dirty, or is not univerasally applicable
+- Data is hard to come by and dirty, or is not universally applicable
 - Analysis of data adds an additional task to teachers

 ## IDEAS